Cachi0001/bizflow-sme-nigeria/implementation.md

 The technical architecture is scalable, the user experience is optimized for Nigerian SMEs, and the business model encourages viral growth through referrals.
 This foundation provides a solid platform for future enhancements and market expansion.

+## Critical Bug Fixes (June 30, 2025)

+### Issues Resolved

+#### 1. Salesperson Creation Error
+**Problem**: The `create-salesperson` Edge Function was failing with error "Could not find the 'active' column of 'users' in the schema cache"

+**Root Cause**: The function was trying to insert into a non-existent 'active' column in the users table.

+**Solution**:
+- Removed the 'active' column reference from the create-salesperson function
+- Updated the function to use the correct database schema with proper columns:
+  - `is_trial` (boolean)
+  - `referral_code` (varchar)
+  - Removed non-existent `active` column

+**Files Modified**:
+- `supabase/functions/create-salesperson/index.ts`

+#### 2. Trial Banner Not Showing (406 Errors)
+**Problem**: Users were getting 406 errors when fetching trial information, and the 7-day trial banner was not visible on the dashboard.

+**Root Cause**:
+- New users were not being properly set up in the users table during registration
+- The TrialBanner component was using `.single()` which failed when no user record existed
+- Missing user records in the users table caused foreign key constraint violations

+**Solution**:
+- Created `fix-user-data` Edge Function to automatically set up missing user records
+- Updated TrialBanner component to handle missing user data gracefully
+- Modified useAuth hook to call `handle-new-user` function during registration
+- Improved error handling in trial data fetching

+**Files Modified**:
+- `src/components/TrialBanner.tsx`
+- `src/hooks/useAuth.tsx`
+- `supabase/functions/fix-user-data/index.ts` (new)

+#### 3. Sales Data Loading Errors
+**Problem**: Sales report was showing "Error loading sales data" and "Failed to fetch invoice data"

+**Root Cause**: Related to the missing user records in the users table, which affected data relationships.

+**Solution**:
+- Fixed by resolving the user data setup issues
+- The SalesReport component now works correctly once users are properly set up in the database

+### New Edge Functions Deployed

+1. **fix-user-data**: Automatically creates missing user records with proper trial setup
+2. **Updated create-salesperson**: Fixed schema issues for team management
+3. **Updated handle-new-user**: Enhanced user setup during registration

+### Testing Results

+✅ **Registration Flow**: Working correctly with proper email verification requirement ✅ **User Data Setup**: Automatic creation of user records with trial information ✅ **Error Handling**: Improved graceful handling of missing data scenarios ✅ **Database Schema**: All functions now use correct column names and structure ✅ **7-Day Trial System**: Ready to activate once email verification is complete

+### Database Schema Alignment

+The application now properly aligns with the documented database schema:
+- Users table includes `is_trial`, `trial_end_date`, and `referral_code` columns
+- Team members table correctly references users table
+- All Edge Functions use the correct column names
+- Foreign key constraints are properly maintained

+### Next Steps for Users

+1. **New Users**: Will automatically get 7-day trial setup during registration
+2. **Existing Users**: Will be automatically fixed when they access the dashboard
+3. **Email Verification**: Required before accessing trial features (security best practice)
+4. **Trial Banner**: Will appear on dashboard once user data is properly set up

+All critical issues have been resolved and the application is now fully functional according to the implementation specifications.